Papain Benefits, Uses, Side Effects, Supplements, Dosage, FAQs

 The enzyme should not be consumed or used by people who are on blood thinners, as it may increase your bleeding risk.
 It’s also important to avoid using it at least two weeks before any scheduled surgery.

-It’s is not considered safe to use papain supplements during pregnancy or while nursing.
+It’s not considered safe to use papain supplements during pregnancy or while nursing.

 Papain is available in several forms, including as capsules, tablets, powders, chewable gummies, creams and ointments.

-There are no official guidelines for the use of papain.
-Dosages that fall between 25–100 milligrams daily are generally considered safe.
+There are no official guidelines for the use of this enzyme.
+Dosages that fall between 25 to 100 milligrams daily are generally considered safe.

-It’s best to consult your health care professional before using papain in order to pinpoint an appropriate dosage for your health needs.
+It’s best to consult your healthcare professional before using it in order to pinpoint an appropriate dosage for your health needs.

 Papain topicals, including creams and ointments, can be applied to areas of inflammation, redness, burning sensation and pain.
 Before using the topical on a large surface area, perform a patch test to rule out an allergy or sensitivity to the enzyme.